Playing Dungeon Crawl Stone Soup online is currently only possible in non-graphical/ASCII mode, yet it provides the following advantages:

 Setting SSH-Key in Putty

-The default configuration of Putty is quite OK.
-You may want to choose a different font like “Lucida Console”, “Consolas”, “Courier New” or “Dejavu Mono“.
 If you intend to play with the numeric keypad there are 2 important settings you should enable in Putty to have proper controlling:

-• Terminal > Keyboard > Initial state of numeric keypad
+• Terminal > Keyboard> Initial state of numeric keypad >

 Setting Numeric Keypad to Nethack